miklevin/Pipulate.com/software.md

 Before doing anything else, you need to understand how to make the Python
 ***dictionary*** datatype, or simply ***dict***, persistent.
-With a persistent dict, many requirements for a database you your day-to-day work seems to go away.
+With a persistent dict, many requirements for a database in your day-to-day work seems to go away.
 A persistent dict really is a database, but you hardly have to think about it that way.